Authored by the expert who managed and guided the team behind the Japan Property Pack

 Are new builds widely available in Osaka right now?

-As of early 2026, the highest concentration of new-build condominium developments in Osaka can be found in the Umeda/Umekita redevelopment zone in Kita-ku, the Nakanoshima waterfront area, the bay-side Konohana-ku district near the Expo site, and parts of Tennoji-Abeno where urban renewal projects are underway.
+As of early 2026, the highest concentration of new-build developments in Osaka is found in and around the Umeda/Umekita redevelopment zone in Kita-ku, the Nakanoshima corridor, parts of Namba and Naniwa-ku, and the bay-area districts near Konohana-ku that benefit from Expo-related infrastructure upgrades.

 Which neighborhoods are improving fastest in Osaka in 2026?